Adrian00pl/frontend-dishes/README.md

         npm start

 The project should now be running on http://localhost:3000.
 Open this URL in your web browser to view the application.

+# Time to perform the task:
+1h to learn the basics of typescript,
+2h to write the code,
+1h to style with css,
+45min to to make git repository and write Project Setup Guide.

+Overall: 4h and 45min to complete the task.